Multi-Modal Image Fusion via Intervention-Stable Feature Learning¶

 -

 Background: Multi-modal image fusion (MMIF) integrates complementary information from different modalities into a unified representation.
-Infrared-visible image fusion (IVIF) is the most representative sub-task, fusing thermal semantics from infrared and texture details from visible light.
-Current SOTA methods employ complex architectures (dual-stream CNNs, Transformer-based global attention, diffusion models) to model cross-modal relationships.
+Infrared-visible image fusion (IVIF) is the most typical sub-task, merging thermal semantics from infrared with texture details from visible light.
+Current SOTA methods utilize complex architectures (dual-stream CNNs, Transformer global attention, diffusion models) to model cross-modal relationships.

 -

-Limitations of Prior Work: All existing methods share a fundamental limitation—they learn from observational data without distinguishing genuine complementary relationships from spurious statistical regularities.
-When thermal signals systematically co-occur with specific visible patterns in the training set, models capture these statistical associations rather than understanding whether they reflect meaningful dependencies.
+Limitations of Prior Work: All existing methods share a fundamental limitation—they learn from observational data without distinguishing between true complementary relationships and spurious statistical regularities.
+When thermal signals systematically co-occur with specific visible light patterns in the training set, models capture these statistical associations rather than understanding if they reflect meaningful dependencies.
 This leads to feature selection based on co-occurrence frequency rather than actual contribution to fusion quality.

 -